Northbrook, Illinois: Movies and filming

 Director John Hughes, a native of Northbrook, used the fictional town of "Shermer" as a setting for several of his films.
-David Kamp of Vanity Fair said "Hughes's Shermer was partly Northbrook and partly a composite of all the North Shore's towns and neighborhoods—and, by extension, all the different milieus that existed in American suburbia" and that Shermer "was at once an Everytown for every teen and an explicit homage to Hughes's home turf, the North Shore suburbs above Chicago."
+David Kamp of Vanity Fair said "Hughes's Shermer was partly Northbrook and partly a composite of all the North Shore's towns and neighborhoods—and, by extension, all the different milieus that existed in American suburbia" and that Shermer "was at once an Everytown for every teen and an explicit homage to Hughes's home turf, the North Shore suburbs above Chicago".
 Hughes and his family moved to Northbrook in 1962, and Hughes attended Glenbrook North High School.

 Some exterior shots of Glenbrook North High School were used in the films The Breakfast Club and Ferris Bueller's Day Off.
 Northbrook is notable for being home to the "Save Ferris" water tower featured in the movie, which inspired the name of the synonymous band.

 Radio

-Northbrook is served by WGBK, a non-commercial station operated by students at Glenbrook North High School and Glenbrook South High School.
+Northbrook is served by WGBK 88.5 FM, a non-commercial station operated by students at Glenbrook North High School and Glenbrook South High School.
 It broadcasts popular music, local high school sports, and covers local news.